Kachi-Awaji/GIT-intro/Lesson-2.md

 ![GitBash](./screenshots/12-GitBashPrompt.png)

-On the first line, you have
+On the first line, there is some text written.

 `awaji@harmattanhunter MINIGW64 `